gabryon99/postcat-kodee/README.md

 ## Postcat Kodee / Kodee Delivery

-### Abstract
+### Abstract and Synopsis

-Kodee Delivery is a mobile 3D game written in Kotlin, using the Godot/Kotlin JVM bindings.
+**Postcat Kodee** is a mobile 3D game written in Kotlin, using the [Godot/Kotlin JVM bindings](https://godot-kotl.in/en/latest/).

-### Goals and Game

-The goal of this game is to show how to create a simple game in Kotlin using the Godot bindings.
-The game rules are quite easy. **Kodee** is our, beloved, cat-mascot of Kotlin.
-He is working as a delivery-cat, and he must deliver all of his messages to the city mailboxes.
-However, due to his nature of being a cat, Kodee is followed by the dog **Spaghetti**.
-Then, Kodee starts running while delivering mails.
-Please help Kodee to survive from Spaghetti as long as you can.
+> Kodee is a post-cat in Denmark who loves his job.
+Each morning, he starts his day by doing his favorite thing: delivering messages.
+However, as is well-known, postmen, cats— moreover postcats —often face a common foe: dogs!
+In Kodee's world, these dogs are far from ordinary; they are made of... spaghetti code!?
+Thus, every morning, Kodee finds himself chased by a Spaghetti-Dog (name not final).
+Please help Kodee escape from the dog while safely delivering his precious mail!